 Most athletes and many coaches from all over the world swear by this practice, but there’s very little evidence to support that it actually works.
-Even the terminology is a divisive issue, as people can’t seem to agree on how to explain the benefits of foam rolling.
+Even the terminology is a divisive issue, as people can’t seem to agree on how to explain the benefits.

 The biggest complaints I hear have to do with its technical name: self-myofascial release.
 Foam rolling technically doesn’t “release” fascia and connective tissues in the body because fascia is too strong to be manipulated.
 You’re not really doing anything productive; it’s simply a placebo.